5pm-HDH/churchtools-api/README.md

 // Get specific Person
 $personA = PersonRequest::find(21);     // returns "null" if id is invalid
 $personB = PersonRequest::findOrFail(22); // throws exception if id is invalid
 ```

+## License
+This project is licensed under MIT-License feel free to use it or to contribute.